 As you can see in the Gif above, the Permission Prompt looks very much like the regular Web Push Notification Prompt, which the end-users have now seen ever since Google launched the Chrome 84 update.

 Google Chrome 80 Update

 The update that really scared every Push notification user, was the update that was rolled out back in February 2020.
-Everybody thought that Push Notifications will be gone once and for ever.
+Everybody thought that Push Notifications will be gone once and forever.
 However, this didn’t happen.
 The only change that the 80th update that Google made, was to silence notifications.

-There were many solutions to Chrome 80’s quiet notification, like: adding opt-in prompts (which now are the norm) that would show up before google’s prompt for the quiet notification.
+There were many solutions to Chrome 80’s quiet notification, like adding opt-in prompts (which now are the norm) that would show up before google’s prompt for the quiet notification.
 In addition, even if you ended up on their quiet prompt list, you could simply ask to be unenrolled once you improved your opt-in rate.

 However, to double on the solutions, with Notix you can also use our categories check-box prompt.
 This allows you to create a 2 step opt-in prompt, by adding a tick-box.
-This way, even if users from your collected audience would decline receiving the push, it won’t be registered as a domain decline, helping you avoid getting on the quiet prompt list.
+This way, even if users from your collected audience would decline to receive the push, it won’t be registered as a domain decline, helping you avoid getting on the quiet prompt list.

 Google’s stand on third party cookies

 Google motivated their decision by allowing them more time to work with regulators in an attempt to find a safe alternative for third-party cookies, that advertisers could continue relying on.

 Notix, as a self-serve platform, doesn't moderate the content being sent over to the end-user.
 However, as our client, you have agreed not to engage in any fraudulent activity.
 Alternatively, you risk having your account suspended or closed, and being banned from working with us.